Discovery Channel Flew Me to London for the Weekend. Here’s How I Rationalized the Flight.

 I quickly came up with an idea as I sat on the bank of the Potomac River on a sunny afternoon.
 When Discovery had invited me to London, they told me that they would pay for my flight (economy plus), hotel room, private transportation, meals, and give me a per diem.
 Basically they would take care of my every need and a whole lot more.
 If you know anything about me you know I don’t need much.
 So I proposed to Discovery that any money I could save them by using less expensive travel options, they would donate to a nonprofit to offset my carbon footprint from the flight.
 They said yes with very few questions.

 I needed to grab some shoes and pants before taking off though, since it would be cold in London so I stopped by Film Biz Recycling in Brooklyn to grab an outfit.
-(I biked across America from San Diego without shoes, and it was summer so I didn’t have pants with me in New York).
+(I biked across the USA from San Diego without shoes, and it was summer so I didn’t have pants with me in New York).
 The TV industry is incredibly wasteful and every movie, show, or commercial typically buys sets and props brand new, uses them for a short period of time, and then throws them away nearly brand new.
 Film Biz Recycling has created relationships with all the major production companies in NYC, has diverted over one million pounds of perfectly good stuff that the TV industry would have thrown away, and instead sells it or rents it out from their warehouse store in Brooklyn.
 You can find some pretty awesome stuff there for personal or commercial usage and Eva hooked me up with an outfit for London, 100% used and saved from the dumpster!

 So the next day I flew to London, and to divert money to a nonprofit I: